Online study for international students

 If you would like to commence your studies and the Australian borders remain closed at the time of your commencing term, you can start your course online first and then transition to on-campus study when borders open.

 As an additional level of assurance, we will refund the tuition fees you've paid, less a A$500 administration fee, if you commence your course and then receive a visa refusal for reasons other than fraudulent documents or activity.
-This will apply if you commence your studies in Term 1, 2021 and wish to withdraw from your studies post a visa refusal.
+This will apply if you commence your studies in any term in 2021 and wish to withdraw from your studies post a visa refusal.

 The Australian Government announced a number of changes to student visa arrangements.
 One of the changes is that if you commence your studies online due to COVID-19 with the intention to transition to on-campus study when borders open, you will be able to use that study to count towards the Australian study requirement for a post-study work visa.